 Therefore, the key words are “MODERATION” & “INDIVIDUAL ASSESSMENT”.

 I have told this multiple times before, that food is a pleasure of life, not a punishment.
-Being hungry is a punishment.
-You would be much happier consuming things in moderation and enjoying a stress free life, than going to extremes to be hungry and avoid something totally, which has no reason to be avoided completely.
+You would be much happier consuming things in moderation and enjoying a stress free life, than going to extremes to avoid something totally, which has no reason to be avoided completely.